 Document storage

-Uploaded documents should be stored in private object storage, not as database blobs.
+Uploaded client documents are stored in private object storage, not as database blobs or public web folders.

 ComplyChase AI is designed around private document collection, controlled access, and clear proof records for client document workflows.